Concepts of signed graph coloring: The fundamental approach

-Zaslavsky's papers \cite{chromaticInvariants, Signedgraphcoloring,SignedGraphs,SignedGraphs_e,Colorful} in the early 1980s can be considered as the pioneering work on signed graph colorings.
-His approaches opened the door for further research on this topic.
-The natural constraints for a coloring $c$ of a signed graph $(G,\sigma)$ are {(\roman{enumi})} \begin{enumerate} \item that $c(v) \not= \sigma(e) c(w)$, for each edge $e=vw$, and \item that equivalent signed graphs should have the same chromatic number. \end{enumerate}
+Zaslavsky's papers \cite{chromaticInvariants, Signedgraphcoloring,SignedGraphs,SignedGraphs_e,Colorful} in the early 1980s can be considered as pioneering work on signed graph coloring.
+The natural constraints for a coloring $c$ of a signed graph $(G,\sigma)$ are (A) and (B).
+Recall: